- Automobiles & Motorcycles

 With competitive price and timely delivery, Yayang sincerely hope to be your supplier and partner.

-Lithium is used in a variety of applications, most notably in glass and ceramics, but its recent surge in popularity is courtesy of its use in batteries, particularly those employed in electric vehicles.
+Lithium is utilized in numerous applications, predominantly in glass and ceramics, but its recent surge in popularity is primarily due to its use in batteries, particularly in electric vehicles.

-While lithium can be derived from a variety of sources, one source of lithium looks to be making a resurgence in the effort to meet future lithium demands: spodumene.
+Although lithium can be extracted from various sources, one specific source appears to be gaining traction to meet future lithium demands: spodumene.

-Lithium-ion batteries are the battery of choice in electric vehicles, largely due to their weight to energy ratio.
-A recent report by Grand View Research anticipates a 17% CAGR up to for the lithium-ion battery market, landing on a 93.1 billion dollar market value.
+Lithium-ion batteries are the preferred choice for electric vehicles, largely because of their favorable weight-to-energy ratio.
+A recent report by Grand View Research forecasts a 17% compound annual growth rate (CAGR) through 2027 for the lithium-ion battery market, which is expected to reach a valuation of 93.1 billion dollars.

-Spodumene is a lithium mineral derived from pegmatite rock.
-Known for its high lithium content, spodumene is the most widely exploited mineral source of lithium.
-Other lithium-bearing pegmatite silicates include lepidolite and petalite.
+Spodumene is a lithium-rich mineral extracted from pegmatite rock.
+Renowned for its high lithium content, spodumene is the most extensively mined mineral source for lithium.
+Other lithium-containing silicates from pegmatite include lepidolite and petalite.

-At one time, spodumene was the primary source of lithium production, but the industry transitioned to extracting lithium from brines because of the significantly lower operating costs.
-As a result, producers focused on developing brine deposits, while spodumene sources remained largely ignored.
+Historically, spodumene was the primary source for lithium production until the industry shifted to extracting lithium from brines due to lower operational costs.
+This resulted in a focus on brine deposits, leaving spodumene largely unexamined.

 Concentration and Drying

-The processing almost always begins with concentration via crushing, grinding and froth flotation, followed by drying in a rotary dryer to produce a dried lithium concentrate.
+Processing generally starts with concentration through crushing, grinding, and froth flotation, followed by drying in a rotary dryer to form a dried lithium concentrate.

 Conversion to Beta-phase

-Dried lithium concentrate is then processed in a rotary kiln (calciner) to convert the spodumene from alpha to beta phase, in order to make it more amenable to reaction.
+The dried lithium concentrate is then processed in a rotary kiln (calciner) to transform spodumene from its alpha phase to beta phase, making it more reactive.

 Sulfuric Acid Digestion

-From here, the beta-phase concentrate frequently undergoes sulfuric acid digestion via mixing in a paddle mixer (aka pugmill mixer).
-Paddle mixers are often the mixer of choice due to their heavy-duty construction, though care must be taken to choose materials that will be able to withstand the highly corrosive processing environment of sulfuric acid digestion.
+The beta-phase concentrate undergoes sulfuric acid digestion, typically mixed in a paddle mixer (also known as a pugmill mixer).
+Paddle mixers are preferred due to their robust construction, but selecting materials resistant to the corrosive nature of sulfuric acid is crucial.

 Roasting

-After digestion, acid roasting is a common step.
-Again, this is typically carried out in a rotary kiln.
-Some processes may utilize a rotary cooler following the roasting step in order to reduce the temperature of the material for subsequent handling.
-Here again, materials of construction must be highly resistant to the corrosive nature of the material being processed.
+Following digestion, acid roasting is a standard procedure, often executed in a rotary kiln.
+Some processes may utilize a rotary cooler afterward to lower the material's temperature for handling.
+Again, materials used must be resistant to corrosion from the substances being processed.

-The resulting material is water soluble lithium sulfate, which goes through a hydrometallurgical process to produce either lithium carbonate or lithium hydroxide.
+The resultant product is water-soluble lithium sulfate, which is then subjected to a hydrometallurgical process to yield either lithium carbonate or lithium hydroxide.

-Lithium can be produced into a variety of grades, referring to the purity of the product, but lithium-ion batteries require an especially high purity lithium, typically more than 99.5%.
-This can be derived from either of the lithium chemicals that can be produced from the processing of concentrates described above.
+Lithium can be processed into various grades, representing the product's purity; however, lithium-ion batteries necessitate particularly high-purity lithium, typically over 99.5%.
+This can be sourced from either of the lithium compounds resulting from the previously described processes.

-While lithium carbonate has largely dominated the market, lithium hydroxide has become the preferred lithium compound for batteries as a result of the advantages it can offer over lithium carbonate namely, a longer battery life and larger capacity.
+While lithium carbonate has dominated the market, lithium hydroxide is becoming the favored compound for batteries due to its inherent advantages, such as extended battery life and increased capacity.

 Pilgangoora Lithium-Tantalum Project

-Pilbara Minerals wholly owned Pilgangoora Lithium-Tantalum Project, located in Western Australia, is being recognized as a globally important source of spodumene, with offtake agreements already in place.
+Pilbara Minerals’ wholly owned Pilgangoora Lithium-Tantalum Project, located in Western Australia, is being recognized as a vital source of spodumene, with existing offtake agreements.

-Pilbara Minerals recently announced a 22% increase in the total Measured, Indicated and Inferred Resources at the site.
-Future drilling is expected to yield further significant increases.
+Pilbara Minerals announced a 22% increase in the overall Measured, Indicated, and Inferred Resources at the location.
+Further drilling is anticipated to yield significant upsurges.

 Bald Hill Project

-Dry commissioning is under way at the Bald Hill Project, also in Australia, where spodumene concentrates are expected to be produced soon, with first shipment of lithium concentrate expected in the first quarter of , according to co-owner Tawana Resources.
+Dry commissioning is underway at the Bald Hill Project in Australia, where spodumene concentrates are expected to be produced shortly.
+The first shipment of lithium concentrate is anticipated in the first quarter of 2023, as per co-owner Tawana Resources.

 The Manono Project

-The Manono Project in the Democratic Republic of Congo has been making headlines for its potential to be one of the largest lithium-bearing deposits in the world.
-Australia-based AVZ Minerals, part owner of the project, recently announced their findings of a 295.05m thick intersection of spodumene bearing pegmatite a highly promising discovery.
+The Manono Project in the Democratic Republic of Congo has made headlines for its potential to emerge as one of the largest lithium-rich deposits globally.
+Australia-based AVZ Minerals, part owner of the project, recently reported a 295.05m thick intersection of spodumene-rich pegmatite—an encouraging discovery.

 The Hidden Lake Project

-The Hidden Lake Project, located within Canadas Yellowknife Lithium Pegmatite Belt, has also been in the news, with promising findings of high grade lithium ores.
+The Hidden Lake Project, situated within Canada’s Yellowknife Lithium Pegmatite Belt, has also been in the news due to promising discoveries of high-grade lithium deposits.

-Owner 92 Resources recently joined forces with Far Resources on the project.
-The completion and successful production run of the projects Dense Media Separation (DMS) mini pilot plant was also recently announced.
+Owner 92 Resources has partnered with Far Resources on the project.
+They recently announced the completion of a successful production run of the project’s Dense Media Separation (DMS) mini pilot plant.

 The Mavis Lake Project

-International Lithium Corp. in conjunction with Pioneer Resources Limited recently completed their drilling program at the Mavis Lake project in Ontario.
-Results are expected to be available soon.
+International Lithium Corp., in collaboration with Pioneer Resources Limited, recently completed their drilling program at the Mavis Lake project in Ontario.
+Results are expected imminently.

-Pioneer stated earlier in the project that the first drill holes sample appeared to be about 20m thick and estimated to contain around 35% spodumene.
+Pioneer indicated earlier in the project that the first drill hole’s sample appeared to contain approximately 20m thick spodumene at an estimated concentration of 35%.

 Conclusion

-The worlds insatiable demand for high purity lithium products to feed the booming battery market is prompting renewed interest in the exploration and development of spodumene deposits, with a number of projects underway.
+The relentless demand for high-purity lithium products to support the booming battery market is spurring renewed interest in the exploration and development of spodumene deposits, with several projects currently underway.

-FEECO is a leader in advanced thermal processing and agglomeration process solutions and custom equipment.
-We can supply engineered, robust systems for use in spodumene processing and lithium extraction, including rotary dryers, kilns, coolers, and paddle mixers.
+FEECO stands as a leader in advanced thermal processing and agglomeration process solutions, providing custom equipment tailored for spodumene processing and lithium extraction, including rotary dryers, kilns, coolers, and paddle mixers.

-In addition to our custom equipment, we offer a unique testing facility where spodumene and other lithium-bearing materials can be tested at both batch and pilot-scale.
-For more information on our lithium beneficiation capabilities, contact us today!
+Alongside our specialized equipment, we offer a distinctive testing facility where spodumene and other lithium-bearing materials can be assessed on both batch and pilot scales.
+For more information about our lithium beneficiation capabilities, reach out to us today!

 Hard Rock Spodumene Lithium Processing

-In step 1, to convert spodumene into lithium sulfate (Li2SO4), the raw ore is crushed and separated both mechanically and via floatation.
-Next, the concentrate undergoes energy- and chemically intensive hot acid-roasting.
-This process (as shown in Figure 1 below) sees concentrated spodumene powder roasted at °C, cooled, mixed with sulfuric acid, and then re-roasted at 200°C to produce water-soluble Li2SO4.
+In step 1, to convert spodumene into lithium sulfate (Li2SO4), the raw ore is crushed and separated through a combination of mechanical methods and flotation.
+Next, the concentrate undergoes energy-intensive hot acid-roasting.
+This process involves roasting concentrated spodumene powder at 950°C, cooling it, mixing it with sulfuric acid, and re-roasting at 200°C to produce water-soluble Li2SO4.

 If you are interested in sending in a Guest Blogger Submission,welcome to write for us!